-An advance reservation is required for each one-way trip on RIVER VALLEY TRANSIT PLUS, including return trips and any stops you intend to make along the way.
+An advance reservation is required for each one-way trip on RVTA Plus, including return trips and any stops you intend to make along the way.
 Advance reservations may be made fourteen (14) days prior to the day of travel, but not later than the day prior to travel.
-To make a reservation, you must call STEP at 570-323-7575 between 8:30 AM and 5:00 PM, Monday through Friday or between 9:00AM and 2:00 PM on Saturdays.
+To make a reservation, you must call STEP’s reservation department at (570) 323-7575 between 8:30 AM and 5:00 PM, Monday through Friday or between 9:00 AM and 2:00 PM on Saturdays.
 Next day service will be provided if the trip is requested between hours above the day before the trip is to be scheduled.
 If you are unable to make a trip at a time previously reserved, you should follow the procedures under CHANGES, CANCELATIONS, AND DELAYS.

 You will be picked up within fifteen (15) minutes of the scheduled time.
 Please be ready to board the vehicle when it arrives.
 If possible, you should give the dispatcher a telephone number where you can be notified of any unforeseen delays in meeting your scheduled pick-up.
 Please be prepared for delays in your pick-up time or the need for additional travel time during snow storms or other unusual conditions.

 8. Changes, Cancelations, and Delays

-Once a reservation is made, your are expected to travel to and from the points and at the times scheduled.

-RIVER VALLEY TRANSIT PLUS vehicles will only wait five (5) minutes beyond the scheduled pick-up time or the time the vehicle arrives, whichever is later.
+Once a reservation is made, you are expected to travel to and from the points and at the times scheduled.
+RVTA Plus vehicles will only wait five (5) minutes beyond the scheduled pick-up time or the time the vehicle arrives, whichever is later.
 This regulation is enforced to protect other passengers from unnecessary delays.